chiayolin/pytelegram/README.md

-# telegram.py
+# pytelegram
-telegram.py is a minimalistic Python framework for Telegram.
+`pytelegram` is a minimalistic Python framework for Telegram.